alex-bellon/wikipedia/README.md

 [Constructed Languages](https://en.wikipedia.org/wiki/Constructed_language) - A constructed language (sometimes called a conlang) is a language whose phonology, grammar, and vocabulary are, instead of having developed naturally, consciously devised for communication between intelligent beings, most commonly for use by humanoids.

+[Dog Latin](https://en.wikipedia.org/wiki/Dog_Latin) - the creation of a phrase or jargon in imitation of Latin, often by "translating" English words (or those of other languages) into Latin by conjugating or declining them as if they were Latin words.

 [Latin obscenity](https://en.wikipedia.org/wiki/Latin_obscenity) - the profane, indecent, or impolite vocabulary of Latin, and its uses.
 Words deemed obscene were described as obsc(a)ena (obscene, lewd, unfit for public use), or improba (improper, in poor taste, undignified).

 [Linguistic relativity](https://en.wikipedia.org/wiki/Linguistic_relativity) - the structure of a language affects its speakers' world view or cognition.